0xProject/0x-settler/README.md

 To make gas comparisons fair we will use the following methodology:

 - Market Makers have balances of both tokens.
 Since Pools have non-zero balances of both tokens this is a fair comparison.
 - Nonces for Permit2 and Otc orders (0x V4) are assumed to be initialized.
-We attempt to set this manually rather than by performing additional trades to avoid gas metering and warming up storage access as much as possible
+We set this manually in `setUp` rather than by performing additional trades to avoid gas metering and warming up storage access as much as possible
 - The taker does not have a balance of the token being bought